Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: System Architecture

 We consider monochromatic images of $N_v\times N_h$ pixels.
 The pixels of the input image are organized column by column as a pixel vector $\xv \in {\mathbb R}^{N}$ ($N = N_vN_h $).
 The pixel vector $\xv$ is multiplied by a sensing matrix $\Phimat\in {\mathbb R}^{M\times N}$, $M\ll N$, yielding the measurements vector

-$\Phimat$ is quite a large matrix, even for small images.
-Therefore, for practical reasons, $\Phimat$ is never stored, and the operation \eqref{Eq:yPhix} is implemented as a fast transform.
-It is well known that a 2-dimensional discrete cosine transform (2D-DCT) is very effective in decorrelating an image, and most of the energy of the image is concentrated in the low frequency transform coefficients.
-Recently, new sensing matrices were introduced which leverage this property~\cite{Romberg08SPM,ahn2016compressive}.
-These matrices are {\em not} incoherent with the common sparsity bases of natural images, as classical CS theory would require for guaranteeing robust reconstruction~\cite{Candes06ITT,Elad10_sparse}, but generally they perform better than the classical sensing matrices in our application, \ie image compression.
-For example, \eqref{Eq:yPhix} can be implemented by performing 2D-DCT on the image pixels and then reordering the resulting 2D-DCT coefficients in a ``zig-zag" order (similar to the one used in JPEG encoding) and selecting the first $M$ low-frequency coefficients~\cite{Romberg08SPM}.
+$\Phimat$ is a large matrix, even for small images.
+Therefore, for practical reasons, $\Phimat$ is never stored, and the operation \eqref{Eq:yPhix} is implemented by a fast transform.
+It is well known that a 2-dimensional discrete cosine transform (2D-DCT) is effective in decorrelating an image, and most of the energy of the image is concentrated in the low frequency coefficients.
+Recently, new sensing matrices were introduced that leverage this property~\cite{Romberg08SPM,ahn2016compressive}.
+These matrices are {\em not} incoherent with the common sparsity bases of natural images, as classical CS theory would require for guaranteeing robust reconstruction~\cite{Candes06ITT,Elad10_sparse}, but generally they perform better than the classical sensing matrices in our application of image compression.
+For example, \eqref{Eq:yPhix} can be implemented by performing a 2D-DCT on the image pixels and then reordering the resulting coefficients in a ``zig-zag" order (similar to the one used in JPEG encoding), and then selecting the first $M$ low-frequency coefficients~\cite{Romberg08SPM}.

-In some applications, such as the single-pixel camera and lensless camera~\cite{Duarte08SPM,Huang13ICIP,Yuan18OE,Yuan17_blockCS_ICIP}, a binary-valued matrix, \eg a matrix whose entries are only $\pm1$ (or $\{0,1\}$) is more suitable for hardware implementation.
+In some applications, such as the single-pixel camera and lensless camera~\cite{Duarte08SPM,Huang13ICIP,Yuan15Lensless,Yuan16SJ,Yuan18OE}, a binary-valued matrix, \ie, a matrix whose entries are only $\pm1$ (or $\{0,1\}$), is more suitable for hardware implementation.
 In this case we approximate the 2D frequency decomposition by using a 2D Walsh-Hadamard transform (2D-WHT)~\cite{Pratt69_IEEE}.
 Let

-where $\otimes$ denotes the Kronecker product~\cite{Duarte12_KroCS} and $\Wmat_h, \Wmat_v$ are Walsh-Hadamard matrices in sequency order~\cite{Fino76_TC_WHT}, that is, the $k^{th}$ row of $\Wmat_h, \Wmat_v$, has $k-1$ zero crossings (if $N_v$ or $N_h$ is not a power of two, the image is padded by zero pixels).
-Similar to the 2D-DCT case, the selected measurements are the first $M$ coefficients of the zig-zag ordered entries of $\Wmat\xv$~\cite{ahn2016compressive}.
-Note that $\Wmat\xv$ can also be computed numerically in an efficient way, using the Fast Walsh-Hadamard Transform.
+where $\otimes$ denotes the Kronecker product~\cite{Duarte12_KroCS} and $\Wmat_h, \Wmat_v$ are Walsh-Hadamard matrices in sequence order~\cite{Fino76_TC_WHT}.
+Similar to the 2D-DCT case, the selected measurements are the first $M$ coefficients of the zig-zag ordered entries of $\Wmat\xv$, which can also be computed numerically in an efficient way.